-It’s common for some hearing-related symptoms to accompany any viral infection of the upper respiratory tract, says Elias Michaelides, M.D., codirector of the Auditory Implant Program and medical director of audiology and otolaryngology at Rush University Medical Center in Chicago.
-That’s because the mucous membranes tend to “get very stuffy,” and, as a result, “sometimes fluid can build up behind the eardrums,” he says.
+It’s common for some changes in hearing to accompany any viral infection of the upper respiratory tract, says Elias Michaelides, M.D., codirector of the Cochlear Implant Program and medical director for outpatient otorhinolaryngology and audiology at Rush University Medical Center in Chicago.
+That’s because the mucous membranes tend to “get very stuffy” and, as a result, “sometimes fluid can build up behind the eardrums,” he says.
 This symptom, however, does not cause permanent damage “and often will just clear up on its own” once the infection has passed.

 Medical care muddies the waters when it comes to better understanding a possible connection between SARS-CoV-2 and hearing.
 For starters, a number of factors related to being critically ill can drive hearing loss, especially in older patients, researchers point out.
-And several drugs currently and previously used to treat patients with COVID-19 — including remdesivir, chloroquine and hydroxychloroquine — are ototoxic, meaning they can cause damage to the ear.
+And several drugs currently (and previously) used to treat patients with COVID-19 — including remdesivir, as well as chloroquine and hydroxychloroquine — are ototoxic, meaning they can cause damage to the ear.

-Public health efforts to help slow the spread of the virus can also play a surprising role in hearing problems.
-Rush University’s Michaelides has seen a number of patients in recent months who say their hearing has worsened since the start of the pandemic.
+Other public health efforts put in place to help slow the spread of the virus, however, can play a surprising role in hearing problems.
+Rush University’s Michaelides has seen a number of patients who say their hearing has worsened since the start of the pandemic.

 “It turns out that their hearing hasn’t changed,” but their ability to communicate with others has, he says.
-And that’s because so many Americans are wearing cloth face coverings when they’re out in public.
-They’re also standing farther away from each other to keep a safe distance.
+And that’s because so many Americans are wearing face masks when they’re out in public.
+They’re also standing farther from each other to keep a safe distance.

-“When you’re wearing a mask, it muffles your voice and sometimes can make it harder for other people to hear” you, Michaelides points out.
+“When you’re wearing a mask, it muffles your voice and sometimes can make it harder for other people to hear [you],” Michaelides points out.
 Masks also interfere with people’s ability to pick up on visual cues when another person speaks.
-“For most people, it's not much of an issue.
-But in elderly patients who may already have some hearing loss, this can sometimes push them to the point where they're having difficulty understanding speech,” he adds.

-As researchers continue to study the short- and long-term effects of a SARS-CoV-2 infection, experts say the public can expect to see more hearing-specific studies surface.
-In the meantime, if you experience worsening or sudden hearing loss, contact your doctor right away.
-Early treatment can prevent permanent damage in some instances, Michaelides says.
-Your doctor may also recommend tools, such as hearing aids, to improve your quality of life.
+As researchers continue to study the short- and long-term effects of a coronavirus infection, experts say the public can expect to see more hearing-specific studies surface.
+In the meantime, if you experience worsening hearing loss, contact a health care provider who can recommend tools, such as hearing aids, to improve your quality of life.

 “There are a lot of patients that have been just getting by without hearing aids and decided now is the time” to get them, Michaelides says.